bho3538/osxrdp/README.md

 * osxrdp is still in alpha version.
 It may contain numerous bugs and is not suitable for production use.

 ## Known Issuses
-* The mouse cursor does not change shape according to the situation.
 * Using mstsc, if you minimize the mstsc window and then reopen it, the image quality deteriorates slightly.
 I'm not sure why this is happening.

 ## Supported OS